HParklab/IFUM/README.md

 ### Running the Script

 Here are examples for the two main workflows.
-The script handles all intermediate steps automatically.
+The script handles all intermediate steps automatically. (~15s for a single protein if esm and prott5 are cached)

 * **Option A: Starting from a FASTA file (uses ESMFold)**
     ```bash